-Clean, timely, and correct data is a business-critical resource for most organizations, because it enables more accurate decision making, compliance, and improved efficiency.
+Clean, timely, and correct data is a business-critical resource for most organizations because it enables more accurate decision-making, compliance, and improved efficiency.

 Data integration is often the first point of contact for data arriving into a business (from third parties), and the hub for data held within a business, and as such, plays a key part in ensuring that data is fit for use.

-This section concentrates on some of the features and methods within Talend that enable the developer to identify and capture invalid data, so that it can be reported.
+This section concentrates on some of the features and methods within Talend that enable the developer to identify and capture invalid data so that it can be reported.

-Data Integration is all about moving data around and a key aspect.
+Data Integration is all about moving data around and is a key aspect.
 This is the validation of your input data.

 An organization might typically use Talend Open Studio for Data Integration for:

-A lot of our data validation will be very basic, often consisting of a simple range-check.
+A lot of our DATA VALIDATION will be very basic, often consisting of a simple range-check.
 Often, you will simply add these checks to a tMap mapping.

 The tMap is one of the core components of Talend Studio and is used very often in Jobs.
 The tMap component is primarily used for mapping input fields to output fields and transforming the input data in the Expression Builder of the corresponding output column.

-tMap transforms and routes data from single or multiple sources to single or multiple destinations.
+Purpose tMap transforms and routes data from single or multiple sources to single or multiple destinations.

-Rejected data is closely coupled to schemas (Metadata and Schemas), as many of the input and output components will validate data according to a schema definition and then pass any incorrect data to a reject flow.
+Rejected data is closely coupled to schemas (METADATA AND SCHEMAS), as many of the input and output components will validate data according to a schema definition and then pass any incorrect data to a reject flow.

 Reject flows, thus allow non-conforming data to be collected and handled as per the needs of a project.

-In some cases, depending upon the business requirement, rejects are not acceptable.
+In some cases, depending upon the business requirement rejects are not acceptable.
 In these cases, reject flows should be disabled and the job is allowed to fail.

 Whether a job dies on the first incorrect record, it collects rejects in a file, or completely ignores rejects, which is a design decision that should be based upon the requirements for the process.
 Where possible, designers and developers should attempt to define how errors and rejects are handled before coding begins.